Letter from the Program Director

 - A wide variety of opportunities for scholarly activity in clinical research, teaching, quality improvement, and education.
 Many residents present their original work at national meetings and publish in respected journals.

-- A work environment that allows the residents time to explore their interests, study neurology, and attend to wellness and self-care.
+- A work environment that allows the residents time to explore their interests, study neurology, and attend to well-being and self-care.

-The majority of inpatient experience occurs at Hartford Hospital, an 867 bed regional urban teaching hospital with a reputation for clinical excellence.
+The majority of inpatient experience occurs at Hartford Hospital, a >900 bed tertiary referral hospital regional with a reputation for clinical excellence.
 The breadth and depth of patients evaluated at Hartford is unparalleled.
-This hospital has a Comprehensive Stroke Center with a busy interventional component and abundant research opportunities, a Comprehensive Epilepsy Center with 6 bed EMU, ICU monitoring, and a developing surgical program, an 18 bed Neuro-ICU, and plentiful consults across many specialty services.
-With the creation of the Ayer Neuroscience Institute in 2017, neuroscience care is being integrated across our region.
-Our newly created Hartford HealthCare Headache Center and Movement Disorders Center offer our residents both clinical and research opportunities.
+This hospital has a Comprehensive Stroke Center with a busy interventional component and abundant research opportunities, a Comprehensive Epilepsy Center with 6-bed EMU, ICU monitoring, and a surgical program, a 18-bed Neuro-ICU, and plentiful consults across many specialty services.
+Our residents work with faculty across all neurological subspecialties.

 Outpatient continuity and subspecialty clinics at UConn Health, an academic medical center with state-of-the-art neuroscience research, provide exposure to a variety of outpatient-focused disciplines including epilepsy, dementia, neuromuscular disease, multiple sclerosis, movement disorders and others, guided by fellowship-trained subspecialists.

 The UConn Neurology Residency Program is flexible, user-friendly, and dedicated to producing well-trained clinical neurologists.
 Our program will provide you with the opportunity to achieve your career goals in Neurology with an excellent quality of life.
 We appreciate your interest and look forward to hearing from you!